 But when the Sparks went to Washington on Aug.
 27, all of that began to change.
 The Mystics annihilated the Sparks, 95-66, then went on to six consecutive defenses, including two rounds of playoffs through the WNBA Finals.

-In the end, Washington counted seven games of championship (each playoff round counts as one game), one short of the Lakers.
+In the end, Washington counted seven games of championship (each playoff round counts as one game), one short of the Sparks.

 However, in view of the fact that the Mystics won out, survived those playoff rounds and clobbered the Sparks to take the crown in the first place, we're giving Team of the Year to Washington, and this would be the second consecutive such designation for the Mystics.